-For 2021, all coaches wishing to receive selection consideration for their respective zone diving meet for their diver(s) (automatic qualifiers and at-large selections) must submit their entries in DiveMeets by no later than Noon Eastern time, Sunday, Feb.
+All coaches wishing to enter a diver into their respective zone diving championship must submit the zone-diving entries to DiveMeets by midnight Eastern time, Monday, Feb.
 28. If a diver qualifies during the last weekend before the zone diving meets, a waiver request may be submitted to the committee to allow for late entries.
-Waivers must be emailed to John Bugner (jbugner@ ncaa.org) for women and Michelle Perry (mperry@ncaa.org) for men.
-Directions for submitting the zone diving form will be available online (ncaa.org, NCAA Connect, Championships, Division I Swimming and Diving) in January, Late and/or incorrect submissions will result in a fine of \$500.
+Waivers must be emailed to John Bugner (jbugner@ncaa.org) for men and women.
+Directions for submitting the zone diving form will be available on ncaa.org in January.
+Late and/or incorrect submissions will result in a fine of \$500.
+No paper entries will be accepted.